takenobu-hs/processor-creative-kit/README.md

 ### Feature
   - easy try, easy modify
   - Core/
-    - a purely evaluation core (without IO)  (you can embed it anywhere)
+    - a purely functional core (without IO)  (you can embed it anywhere)

   - Tool/
     - using monadic parser (Attoparsec)